langerv/mondrian/README.md

 ![](snapshot.jpg)

 Cities are generated in a pseudo-random fashion from simple street patterns.
-Houses and markets are derived from streets.
+Houses (white boxes) and markets (red boxes) are derived from streets (yellow).
 Each agent (or citizen) is allocated to a house, and moves randomly in the city.
 Agents increase their health finding food (i.e. in markets).

 A Floyd algorithm ensures real-time pathfinding to lead each agents through a graph automatically deduced from the city structure.
 During motion, agents use also a simple avoidance technique.